imagej/imagej.github.io/_pages/plugins/limeseg.md

 1\.
 Download a 3D C. Elegans embryo image `File>Import>URL..` from [here](https://raw.githubusercontent.com/NicoKiaru/TestImages/master/CElegans/dub19-half.tif) which is a timepoint extracted from the full [dub dataset](https://scif.io/images/).

 2\.
-Using a few ROIs approximately define the contour of the embryo at certains slices, like in the image shown above:
+Using a few ROIs approximately define the contour of the embryo at certain slices, like in the image shown above:

 ![](/media/plugins/limeseg-skeleton-example.png)